Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Oemar Idoe, Head of Environment, Climate and Agriculture Projects, GIZ Vietnam, speaking at the Workshop

 According to the CITES Management Authority of Vietnam, there are currently over 8,000 wildlife farms in the country, with a total of at least 2.5 million individuals, representing 300 different species.
 Despite the COVID-19 pandemic and the detection of six known coronaviruses in captive wildlife in Vietnam, wildlife farming remains widespread without specific technical standards and health monitoring procedures.
-At the same time, illegal poaching and consumption of wildlife species with a high risk of spreading disease continue across the country.
+At the same time, poaching and illegal consumption of wildlife species with a high risk of spreading disease continue across the country.

 During the period from June 2021 to December 2023, the German International Cooperation Agency (GIZ) and the Vietnam One Health Partnership Secretariat implemented the Project "Reducing health risks arising from wildlife trade".
 Through practical research and policy review, the project proposed policies to strengthen the management of commercial wildlife farming activities to minimize risks and prevent the emergence and spread of diseases from wildlife to humans.